Overview

 Application Guidelines

 Applications for the Summer 2024 Practicum are open.
 Current Cornell undergraduate and graduate students in good standing (including those who are graduating in Spring 2024) are eligible to apply.
+Attendance at all six sessions is mandatory.
 Please submit the following materials to rural-hum@cornell.edu by the deadline of April 15.

 Questions